AxonIQ/reference-guide/appendices/message-handler-tuning/handler-enhancers.md

 To create a handler enhancer, you implement the `HandlerEnhancerDefinition` interface and override the `wrapHandler()` method.
 All this method does is give you access to the `MessageHandlingMember<T>`, which is an object representing any handler specified in the system.

-You can then sort these handlers based on the type of `Message` they handle by using the `MessageHandlingMember.canHandleMessageType(Class<? extends Message>)` method.
+You can then filter these handlers based on the type of `Message` they handle by using the `MessageHandlingMember.canHandleMessageType(Class<? extends Message>)` method.
 Doing so, you can specifically enhance message handlers dealing with, for example, the `CommandMessage`.

 For your handler enhancer to run, you'll need to create a `META-INF/services/org.axonframework.messaging.annotation.HandlerEnhancerDefinition` file containing the fully qualified class name of the handler enhancer you have created or register the enhancer explicitly in the `Configurer`.